 Crossing the Finish Line After an Organ Transplant

-In September of 2015 Rickey was diagnosed with idiopathic pulmonary fibrosis, a disease in which tissue deep in your lungs becomes thick and scarred over time, making it so your lungs can’t properly move oxygen into your bloodstream.
-As a result, your brain and other organs don’t get the oxygen they need.
-There is no cure for this disease and life expectancy is typically 3 to 5 years, unless you can get transplant.
+In 2015 Rickey Draft was diagnosed with idiopathic pulmonary fibrosis, a disease in which tissue deep in your lungs becomes thick and scarred over time, making it so your lungs can’t properly move oxygen into your bloodstream.
+There’s no cure for this disease and life expectancy is typically 3 to 5 years, unless you can get a lung transplant.